By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Such a meteoric rise suggests to say: "Look, I did it, you can do it too".
 Sophia Amoruso does not fall into this trap.
 She probably also wrote this book to show that behind the “sexiest CEO alive” (Business Insider 2013) is a woman who could not be and cannot be got down.
 This makes your book a courage book.

 A corporation does not always have to and cannot jump out - but it can always lead a self-confident life.
 The book is a brilliant invitation to women to think big.
 Including precise advice on hiring and firing people, finding venture capitalists (and sending them home), and why it's good to just start.

 How companies become attractive employers: Employer branding can not be prescribed

 Employer branding is also important, especially for small companies.
 Because if a company is made attractive to applicants, it must automatically become attractive to its employees.
 In this way, tight markets always have good effects.

-With "Employer Branding", Katja Nagel has written a book that provides the strategy and HR managers in the company with ideas to create the best framework conditions in order to become an attractive employer.
+With “Employer Branding”, Katja Nagel has written a book that provides strategy and HR managers in the company with ideas on how to create the best framework conditions in order to become an attractive employer.